CUSTIS-public/CUSTIS.Generator.Docx/README.md

 ## How to use

-There are several ways to use Novo Docx, it depends on whether you want to use it as a library in your app, as a CLI from your terminal of choice, or you prefer to host it somewhere as a severless service and simply call it over HTTP(S).
+There are several ways to use CUSTIS.Generator.Docx, it depends on whether you want to use it as a library in your app, as a CLI from your terminal of choice, or you prefer to host it somewhere as a severless service and simply call it over HTTP(S).
 Right now you have the following options out-of-the-box.

 * [Use from Terminal / Console / PowerShell: docx CLI](#use-from-terminal--console--powershell-ndocx-cli)
 * [Use as Serverless: Docx Functions App](#use-as-serverless-docx-functions-app)